 Purchase of European shutter dogs within the United States may be difficult.
 A search on eBay may prove fruitful.

 Shutter dogs should be installed after the shutters have been hung on exterior hinges.
 Only then can the proper mounting location of the shutter hardware be identified.
-Tiebacks should mount about 1/4 the width of the shutter from the outside edge and roughly 1-1/2 inches from the bottom.
-Occasionally, shutter dogs are incorrectly installed to the side of the shutter panel, which diminishes the effectiveness.
-Measure the precise mounting point of all tiebacks for exterior shutters being installed before drilling the first pilot hole.
+Tiebacks should mount about 1/4 the width of the shutter from the outside edge and roughly 1-1/2 inches from the bottom of an open shutter.
+Occasionally, shutter dogs are installed incorrectly beyond the outside edge of the shutter panel, which diminishes the effectiveness.
+Hold the first shutter dog in place and measure the precise placement before drilling the first pilot hole.
+The opposite shutter dog installation should be the same distance from the window as the first.

 Shutter dogs are not the only way to lock outdoor shutters in an open position.
 Historically, long hooks that connect to the window sill to an eye bolt in the shutter were employed.
 The same system is favored in some districts today.